Backpacking Tanzania: 1, 2, or 3 Weeks Itinerary On a Budget

 Genetically, the Hadza are not closely related to any other people.
 They grow no food, raise no livestock, know no calendars, and don’t have words for counting past 4.

-They are a living hunter-gatherer tribe whose lifestyle is almost unchanged for 10,000 years.
+They are a living hunter-gatherer tribe whose lifestyle has been almost unchanged for 10,000 years.ย

 Their language resembles those of the once Khoisan of the Kalahari, for the use of the distinctive clicks, the Hadza language (Hadzane) though, has been proved to be an isolate, unrelated to any other.